In the Hul’qumi’num language, nuts’a’maat means ‘working together with one heart, one mind‘.

 In May of 2019, yaala’ (cow parsnip) shoots, nodding onion greens and bulbs, q’uxmin (biscuitroot) greens, and se’uq (bracken fern) fiddleheads were harvested, prepared, and served to a group of 70 leaders from across the Salish Sea at the Millard Learning Centre.

-The results were delicious, and we anticipate many future harvests of an increasing quantity and diversity as the Forage Forest continues to grow.
+The results have been delicious, and we anticipate many future harvests of an increasing quantity and diversity as the Forage Forest continues to grow.

 Harvest activities will take place periodically throughout the season – check out our Second Saturday volunteer days to get involved.